How do you tell if a customer is really going to buy your product?

 How to respond based on different scenarios

-- If timelines are firm: You can work backwards and figure out the steps are together to get the deal to a close in time for that date.
+- If timelines are firm: You can work backwards and figure out the next steps together to get the deal to a close in time for those timelines.

-- If the timeline is firm but the range seems broad (e.g., 6 months): Ask why, ask for what the steps are to tighten this timeline.
-There must be a timeline somewhere — either budget to be spent, or a launch that needs to be completed by certain timelines.
-Support your buyer in working towards this timeline.
+- If the timeline is firm but the range seems broad (e.g., 6 months): Ask why, ask for what the steps are to narrow this timeline.
+There must be a timeline somewhere — either budget to be spent, or a launch that needs to be completed by certain dates.

 - If there are no timelines, it’s not a good sign.
 You might not be a priority and the customer might be too polite to say No. Address it quickly.
 A suggestion — ask the same question again and in multiple ways.
 Sometimes customers are ambiguous because the launch is confidential.
 That’s OK, but you should pressure test that the reason they are not telling you is because it’s confidential, or because they have no intention to buy.